Sin-Aman/Scorehub/README.md

 Part D

 1. Present to your class Milestone 2.0 of your project.
-* As a user, I want to recieve live in-game notifications of my favorite teams when they are playing.
+* As a user, I want to recieve notifications of my favorite teams when they are playing.
+*As a user I want to receive this information in real time so I can stay on top of vital game information.
+*As a user I want score information to be minimal and distinguishable so I can easily consume it through out my match.
 2. You must present working code and explain what it does and how it fulfills the user stories.
 3. Show and explain how the code was tested.
 Include details on the levels of test coverage.
 4. The three most important things we learned about software development in your project: